2015 Montirius Sérine Côtes du Rhône

 93 points to start, easy 94 to 95 as the bottle went down.

-2029 Xavier Vignon Côtes du Rhône Grenache Vieilles Vignes
+2019 Xavier Vignon Côtes du Rhône Grenache Vieilles Vignes

 Say bonjour to M. Vignon from Avignon, maybe not from there really but close enough.
 There’s a natty photo of him on the web wearing a very stylish pink shirt with the classic French écharpe or foulard looped and the ends pushed through.
 Trés chic.
 Certainly a brand with an eye to self promotion.
-I do wonder which of those two words word do the French use most for scarf?
+I do wonder which of those two words do the French use most for scarf?
 Seems wearing one is de rigeur from September to June, so they must buy a lot of them.
 The label claims organic and vegan.
 Dead little yeast beasties and vineyard insects notwithstanding of course and by the look of him, I bet you M. Vignon’s not a vegan.
 The last of July’s Dan Murphy direct import random buy and again it’s no disaster.
 Spotlessly clean, fresh and bright.
 Lots of dried woody herbs, crunch of red berries and cherries, peanuts and that garrigue on a warm day thing.
 Second day and it’s a bit quieter but there’s good tart red fruit still, verging on rhubarb.
 The ripe stalks are more prominent, a touch of sourness rubbing up against the fruit well and carrying the end with a pleasant but firm astringency.
 Not quite a repeat buy but the bottle emptied at a steady rate with some good food.
 Didn’t wear my scarf though.

 14.5% alcohol and not too prominent.
 Screw cap. $20.90.